gaearon/react-hot-loader/docs/README.md

 * Doesn't work when components are created through wrappers (e.g. [OmniscientJS](http://omniscientjs.github.io));
 * Doesn't work when author calls React differently;
-* Causes false positives in React source code comments;
+* Causes false positives in React source code comments and elsewhere;
 * Most importantly, won't work with ES6 classes that will be future of React.

+Here's how we're solving these problems in 1.0:

 #### Only `module.exports` is hot by default